zyedidia/knit/docs/knit.md

 Specifies that the file `foo.o` is built from `foo.c`, using the command `gcc -c foo.c -o foo.o`.

+Within a rule, `#` denotes the start of a comment.
+Outside of rules, `--` is the start of a comment (the standard Lua syntax).

 ### Meta rules

 A meta rule is a special rule that describes a generic way to create direct